- Does my business need a privacy notice?

 If the cookies aren’t strictly necessary to the running of your website, you’ll also need the user’s agreement to use them.

-For example, Carl is a cake maker.
-When he takes enquiries from customers by email, he tells them as part of his reply what information he’s collecting and why, and where to find his privacy notice on his website.
-Carl also puts a link to his privacy notice in all his emails, usually at the end as part of his signature.
-His voicemail includes the web address for where customers can find his privacy notice and if people visit the contact form page on Carl’s website, a link to his privacy notice is immediately visible, so that people can see it before they start putting their details in to the contact form.
+For example, Conor is a cake maker.
+When he takes enquiries from customers by email, he includes a link to his privacy notice in his reply, usually at the end as part of his signature.
+His voicemail includes the web address for where customers can find his privacy notice.
+Also, a link to his privacy notice is immediately visible on the contact form page on Conor’s website.
+This means people can see it before they start putting their details in to the contact form.

-For example, Penny is a physiotherapist.
+For example, Penny is a physiotherapist, working in the private sector.
 She doesn’t have a website.
 She has a sign on display at her reception which says there are copies of her privacy notice available as printouts for customers to take away with them.
-When clients first visit in person, Penny’s receptionist shows the notice to people and tells them the key points, such as what personal data they need to collect and why.
-The receptionist also provides a summary of the customer’s data protection rights before asking them to fill out a registration form to receive physiotherapy treatment.
+She also attaches it to her appointment emails.

 When speaking with new clients, Penny’s receptionist highlights that a privacy notice is available and tells clients how they can get a copy.
 She also lets the clients know that Penny may share their information with their GP or other medical professional if she believes it’s necessary to protect their health.
 The receptionist tells clients about this specific section as they may not be aware their data could be shared in this way.

 If you’re unsure what to do in your situation, please contact us.
 We’re here to help.